emipa606/SYRThrumkin/README.md

 - You can steal their horn or re-install a broken/stolen one - the item is the same as from thrumbos
 - You can shear prisoner thrumkin
 - Can share double beds with non-lovers without penalty to either one (even if one is not a thrumkin)
-- Will do lovin&apos; with non-lovers if in a shared bed
+- Will do lovin' with non-lovers if in a shared bed

 **Disadvantages:**